DryCryCrystal/Region-Kit/README.md

 	- Misc additions solely for The Mast region.
 - ARObjects
 	- Implements contents from Aether Ridge
-	- Adds a rectangle object that kills the pl.ayer when entered.
+	- Adds a rectangle object that kills the player when entered.
+- Flooded Assembly Objects
+	- Ported content out of an uponcoming regionpack
+	- Adds more advanced variations of CustomDecal (FreeformDecalOrSprite) and LightSource (ColouredLightSource)

 ### Particle system